No visitors to Epworth sites

 We recognise the importance of keeping patients and loved ones in contact and encourage other ways like phone, FaceTime and Skype.

-- Anyone entering our sites (excluding staff and doctors) are asked to wear a mask upon arrival.
+- Anyone entering our sites are asked to wear a mask upon arrival.

 - Patients who are already in our hospitals will wear masks based on clinical circumstances.